IPdotSetAF/PingDog/README.md

 ```
 python PingDog.py -i 10 https://example.com https://api.example.com
 ```

-## Configuration

-PingDog stores its configuration in `~/.pingdog/config.yml`.
-This includes theme preferences and other settings that persist between sessions.

 ## Contribution
 - You can open Issues for any bug report or feature request.